 - Wheel Straightening: Alloy Wheel Repair Specialists will straighten bent alloy wheels that have been damaged by things like potholes, curbs, road hazards, and debris.
 The company DOES NOT straighten motorcycle tires

 - Wheel Remanufacturing: Alloy Wheel Repair Specialists will repair wheels that have structural damage such as cracks or severe bends.
 Not all Alloy Wheel Repair Specialists locations offer re-manufacturing.
-To find a location that offers re-manufacturing, check here
+Be sure to find a location that offers re-manufacturing.

 - Wheel Replacement: If Alloy Wheel Repair Specialists deems a wheel is unsafe to repair, the shop can provide you with a new Original Equipment Manufacturer (OEM) wheel.
 The company keeps wheels of every brand in stock and will order a wheel for you if the location does not have it.
 All of Alloy Wheel Repair Specialists’ wheels come with a lifetime warranty.